 We follow these techniques at Inside Value by performing our own research, starting with a thorough understanding of the company.
 As part of each recommendation, we not only describe what the company does but also discuss the competitive landscape and possible risks.
 Finally, we recommend only stocks that are trading at dirt cheap prices.

 While a crash will hurt any portfolio, a few carefully chosen strategies can help you avoid the worst and give you the opportunity for big gains along the way.
 If you're interested in reading our recommendations, we offer a free, no-risk 30-day trial, which gives you access to all issues, a discounted cash flow calculator, and dedicated discussion boards.

 Whatever you do, start planning your blueprint for a bear-resistant portfolio.

 This article was originally published Sept.
 28, 2005.
 It has been updated.

 Fool contributor Richard Gibbons is scared of stock market crashes, large flying objects, and eerie music.
-He does not have a position in any of the companies mentioned in this article.
-The Motley Fool has a disclosure policy .
+He does not own shares of any of the companies mentioned in this article.
+Priceline is a Motley Fool Stock Advisor recommendation.
+The Motley Fool has a disclosure policy.